 However, our outlook for the Swedish banking system remains stable.
-We expect the operating environment in Sweden to remain weak in 2021, following the pandemic-induced disruption in 2020.
-Although support measures by authorities designed to counterbalance the slowdown have mitigated the immediate economic and financial restrictions, we expect a rise in business closures and unemployment, as some measures come to an end.
-In Sweden, we expect asset quality to decline in 2021, although from a strong starting point and despite the likely recovery in economic growth.
+The emergence and rapid spread of omicron will likely have a temporary and muted effect, although it adds to additional uncertainty to the economic outlook.
+The surge in virus cases will no doubt dampen economic activity in pandemic-sensitive services industries in the beginning of 2022 but, as prior virus surges have shown, activity will rebound once the Omicron wave begins to subside.
+Although support measures by authorities designed to counterbalance the slowdown have mitigated the immediate economic and financial restrictions, we expect a rise in business closures and unemployment, as some measures come to an end and the pandemic lingers on.
+In Sweden, asset quality may decline slightly in 2022, although from a strong starting point and despite continued economic growth.
 The most affected sectors are leisure and accommodation, while mortgage impairments are likely to rise only marginally, if at all.